silnrsi/font-annapurna/documentation/source/markdowntest.md

 Links can be specified inline, with the full link in the text, or using named references ([This project’s About page][about]).

-Links whose text includes @ - such as Twitter - need to have the @ escaped by adding a preceeding backslash, as in `Twitter \@silfonts`.
+Links whose text includes @ - such as Twitter - need to have the @ escaped by adding a preceding backslash, as in `Twitter \@silfonts`.

 Note that links do not work in generated PDF files.